 He added that increasingly hot wildfires—the kind that burn right down to bedrock—are leaving mountainsides stripped of the soil and vegetation that would in the past have soaked up the rain.

-“The water doesn’t infiltrate, it just flows across the landscape and triggers landslides,” Ward said.
+“The water doesn’t infiltrate” into the soil, he said.
+“It just flows across the landscape and triggers landslides.”

 About 275 people, including about 50 children, and at least 20 dogs found themselves trapped overnight Sunday between mudslides on a section of Highway 7 between Agassiz and Hope.

-While all have since been rescued by armed forces personnel, using Cormorant helicopters to airlift people to evacuation centres, authorities are waiting for the slide zone to be carefully cleared before confirming further injuries or deaths when the mountainside gave way.
+While all have since been rescued by armed forces personnel, using Cormorant helicopters to airlift people to evacuation centres, authorities are waiting for the slide zone to be carefully cleared before confirming that no one else was injured or killed when the mountain gave way.

 Authorities are also waiting for geotechnical assessments of a portion of the Coquihalla Highway, a major link between the Lower Mainland and the Interior, which was swept away early Monday morning.

-Also waiting: the 7,000 displaced citizens of Merritt, recently haunted by the fear of wildfires burning their homes to the ground, now contending with water damage to their essential facilities.
+Also waiting: the 7,000 displaced citizens of Merritt, recently haunted by the fear of wildfires burning their homes to the ground, now contending with the reality of nightmare flooding.
 Breaching its banks, the Coldwater River inundated roads, bridges, and the town’s wastewater treatment plant.
 Authorities have deemed the facility “inoperable for an indefinite period,” writes the Globe.

 Evacuees without family or friends in the immediate area are currently staying at reception centres in Kelowna and Kamloops, as well as at Camp Hope, a camping and conference centre located on Highway 7.